This article may contain compensated links. Please read disclaimer for more info.

-During the Hundred Years War, many castles were built and fortified in Normandy ensuring they could serve as strongholds during battles.
-But there are also beautiful castles built for the glory of its owners that could rival famous castles in France like Versailles or Chantilly.
+During the Hundred Years War, many castles were built and fortified in Normandy, ensuring they could serve as strongholds during battles.
+But there are also beautiful castles built for their owners’ glory that could rival famous castles in France like Versailles or Chantilly.

-Our list of favorite castles of Normandy includes the already mentioned Castle of Caen, and Château Gaillard, plus Château of Gisors and Château d’Harcourt (on the picture).
+Our list of favorite castles in Normandy includes the already mentioned Castle of Caen and Château Gaillard, plus Château of Gisors and Château d’Harcourt (on the picture).

-TIP: if you ever dreamed of sleeping in an authentic French château, the fairy-tale Château de Canisy is just for YOU.
+TIP: if you ever dreamed of sleeping in an authentic French château, the fairy-tale Château de Canisy, in the Manche department, is just for YOU.

 Food in Normandy

 Normandy’s cuisine is determined by its excellent geographical position, between fertile lands and the sea.
-Also, the Norman cows are well known for the quality of their milk, hence the variety and good quality of the cheese and other milky products.
+Also, the Norman cows are well known for their milk quality, hence the variety and good quality of the cheese and other milky products.

-Normans eat a lot of meat and if you are around Mont-Saint Michel you should taste the famous agneaux des prés salés.
+Normans eat a lot of meat and if you are around Mont Saint-Michel you should taste the famous agneau des prés salés.
 These sheep graze around the abbey when the tides are low and the salty taste of this grass gives a unique taste to this tender meat.

-Normandy is also the leading producer of oysters, mussels, and scallops from France so if you like this kind of food you are in the right place!
+Normandy is also the leading producer of oysters, mussels, and scallops in France, so if you like this kind of food, you are in the right place!

 Apples also play an important role in Norman cuisine, both in desserts and in the making of cider.
 The trou normand (Norman hole) is a small glass of calvados, swallowed at once in the middle of the meal, to stimulate the appetite… you should definitely try that!

 We hope that you enjoyed the main places to visit in Normandy.
-If you want to learn about other regions head to this article on the Regions of France, where we have summarized the highlights of each region.
+If you want to learn about other regions, head to this article about the Regions of France, where we have summarized each region’s highlights.